MacPaw/FMPFeedbackForm/README.md

 TODO

 ### Manual
-Clone this repository and drag the FMPFeedbackForm.xcodedeproj into your project.
+Clone this repository (or add it as a submodule) and drag the FMPFeedbackForm.xcodedeproj into your project in Xcode.
-Then go to your target's General settings and add the FMPFeedbackForm.framework in the "Frameworks, Libraries, and Embedded Content" list.
+Then go to your target's General settings tab and add the FMPFeedbackForm.framework to the "Frameworks, Libraries, and Embedded Content" list.

+See `FMPDemoApp` project for an example of this method.

 ![Add framework manually](/Screenshots/2.png)

-See FMPDemoApp project for an example of this method.

 ## Usage
 ### Initializing FMPFeedbackController